turingschool/curriculum-site/module2/projects/coupon-codes-api/index.md

 <section class="dropdown">
 ### 8. Merchants

-Update the merchants endpoint to include a count of coupons for each merchant and a count of invoices with coupons applied for each merchant.
+Update the merchants index endpoint to include a count of coupons for each merchant and a count of invoices with coupons applied for each merchant.

 **Request**
 ```bash